dockstore/cwlavro/README.md

 auto-generate classes to work in other languages.
 Due to familiarity, we're starting with Java here, but other languages are encouraged.

+For CWL v1.2 support, new users are suggested to use https://github.com/common-workflow-lab/cwljava

 All comments and recommendations are welcome.

 Releases starting with v1.0 support CWL v1.0 and require CWLtool as a dependency